xmh1011/AT-DGNN/README.md

 ## Run

-**The source code is totally compatible with DEAP dataset and MEEG dataset.** You can refer to the [get_started](docs/get_started.md) to run the code.
+**The source code is totally compatible with DEAP dataset and MEEG dataset.** You can refer to the [run](docs/run.md) to run the code.

 ## Dataset

 If you are interested in the dataset, you can refer to the [dataset](docs/dataset.md) to download the dataset.

-## Results

-The results of the AT-DGNN model are shown in the [results](docs/results.md).

-## Reference

-The other models compared with AT-DGNN and unitized in the source code are listed in the [reference](docs/reference.md).

 ## Citation